stevencarlislewalker/3mb3/README.md

 4. You will be required to bring your official McMaster University photo identification card to the final examination.

-5. Students' grades will be returned by email.
+5. Students' grades will be returned by email, **using the official email I receive in the class list**.

 ### Academic Integrity